 Spaying and neutering are important procedures for pets that can benefit both pets and their owners.
 These procedures help ensure your pet’s safety and health.
 At Compassion Veterinary Hospital in Bradford, NH, our professional team provides spaying and neutering services.
-Our veterinarian will walk you through the processes and answer any questions you have.
+Our veterinary team will walk you through the processes and answer any questions you have.

 What Are Spaying and Neutering?

 Spaying is the surgical removal of the female’s reproductive parts to stop her from becoming pregnant.
 The process involves taking out the animal’s ovaries and uterus.
 Neutering is the surgical removal of some of the male’s reproductive organs to stop him from impregnating any female.
 This procedure involves the removal of the male’s testicles.
+These surgeries can prevent unwanted breeding of our pets, and can help discourage hormonally driven behaviors such as urine marking or aggression.

 Preparing Your Pet for the Procedure